ChongWuLab/CMO/README.md

 * CMO: the software for running CMO test (beta version; a more updated version will be uploaded when the manuscript has been accepted.)

-* Codes: all sources codes for replicating the results present in the manuscript.
+* Codes: all source codes for replicating the results present in the manuscript.